The Promise Ring

 The Promise Ring was an American rock band from Milwaukee, Wisconsin, that is recognized as part of the second wave of emo.
 Among various other EPs and singles, the band released four studio albums during their initial run: 30° Everywhere (1996), Nothing Feels Good (1997), Very Emergency (1999), and Wood/Water (2002).
 Their first two albums solidified their place among the emo scene; their third effort shifted toward pop music, while their final record was much more experimental in nature.
 The band initially broke up in 2002 and has reunited sporadically since then to perform live, but no new material from the band has since been released.
 They were last active for a live performance in 2016.

-The Promise Ring was established in 1995 by guitarist Jason Gnewikow and drummer Dan Didier.
+The Promise Ring was formed in 1995 by guitarist Jason Gnewikow and drummer Dan Didier.
 Cap'n Jazz guitarist Davey von Bohlen joined the band soon thereafter and became the band's vocalist.
 The trio remained the Promise Ring's core members throughout its history.
-The band has employed a host of other bass guitarists throughout its existence, but current bassist Scott Schoenbeck has remained with the group the longest.
+The band has employed a host of other bass guitarists throughout its existence, but their last bassist Scott Schoenbeck has remained with the group the longest.
+The Promise Ring have had a significant impact on emo music, influencing numerous bands such as Dashboard Confessional, Basement, Title Fight, and Pet Symmetry.

 History

 Formation (1995)

 The Promise Ring was formed in Milwaukee, Wisconsin, from the aftermath of two groups in February 1995: guitarists Jason Gnewikow and Matt Mangan (both from None Left Standing), and drummer Dan Didier and bassist Scott Beschta (both from Ceilishrine).
 Mangan moved to Indianapolis soon after the group formed, prompting the band to invite Cap'n Jazz guitarist Davey von Bohlen as Mangan's replacement.
 Bohlen was friends with Gnewikow prior to this, but Didier and Beschta became new acquaintances to him after joining the group.
 The band recorded a three-track demo which included "Jupiter", "12 Sweaters Red" and "Mineral Point" that March, and played their first show shortly afterward.
 In June, the group went on a 10-day tour of the East Coast; Bohlen soon returned to tour with Cap'n Jazz to support the release of their debut, Shmap'n Shmazz.
-After the ninth day of their tour, Cap'n Jazz broke up, and Bohlen was able to focus his time on the Promise Ring.
+After the ninth day of that tour, Cap'n Jazz broke up, and Bohlen was able to focus his time on the Promise Ring.